Previous: Goats Giving Birth & Birds Building Nests

 We still would love to see this market grow, but the person running it created more rules making it more difficult & costly for vendors to sell there.
 We know this because some of our farmer friends who sold there stopped once a bunch of paper work & fees were required.
 As of this year, there is now a new person running this market.
 We hoped this person would do things differently, but this doesn't appear to be the case.
 In the spring we received an email from them with all the same rules, costs & regulations that chased off last years vendors.
 This little market is not thriving & isn't likely too without positive changes that benefit rather than burden our farmers.

-Next was the "big" market.
+Next was the "big" market in Harrison County.
 The one everyone buzzes about.
 Very early in the misty morning we were directed where to set up our tent for the first time.
 We discovered we had a view from our spot at the market of the person that ran our local market (they were a vendor at this market) as well as another vendor from our local market (also vendors at this market).
 Aside from that we knew only one other vendor.
 Here we are, nervous & excited.
 We know virtually no one & all we can say about that first year is, wow what a difference!
 We were warmly welcomed by many of the other established vendors.
 Some even gave us tips about how the market works.
 Things like when there tends to be a lull, when it is usually the most busy, etc.

 When the market opened the customers were so friendly & full of smiles.
 The atmosphere was amazing.
 We loved that first season.
 We weren't making a lot but it was so wonderful to be around so many like minded people.
 We made many new friends, had the opportunity to shop for fresh foods, sundries, plants & more.
 We only missed two markets that first season.
 The first was when the truck had to go into the shop.
 The other was when we let the board of directors know we would be vendors at the West Virginia Fiber Festival.